Guidelines on the Use of Perfumes and Scented Products

 • Consult campus accessibility resources to accommodate students during classes or exam time.

-• Consult with the building engineer regarding the adequacy of ventilation in the area.
+• Consult with the local facilities contact (e.g., property manager, building engineer, etc.) regarding the ventilation in the area.

 • Promote the information in this guideline and display the “We Share the Air” poster.

-• Refer those issues which cannot be resolved locally to the Department Head, the Office of Environmental Health and Safety, Health and WellBeing Programs and Services, the local joint health and safety committee and/or Human Resources.
+• Refer those issues which cannot be resolved locally to the Department Head, Environmental Health and Safety, Health and Well-Being Programs and Services, the local joint health and safety committee and/or Human Resources.
 For students, consult with the appropriate campus accessibility service groups.

 What should you do if you’re approached about the scented product you’re wearing?